-Children with Special Education Needs are recognised as vulnerable children.
+Children with Special Education Needs are recognised as being at risk of becoming vulnerable.
 Children with SEND need to feel safe at school and beyond.
 Therefore, it is a priority that we ensure that we are additionally vigilant to ensure that potential safeguarding needs are being met and that our robust and well-established safeguarding procedures are adhered to.

-Additional consideration must be given in terms of the pupil's individual needs - explaining/reassuring and promoting the child's safety working with the child/parents/carers (as appropriate) and services and following guidelines (Keeping Children safe in Education 2022 updated version).
+Additional consideration must be given in terms of the pupil's individual needs - explaining/reassuring and promoting the child's safety working with the child/parents/carers (as appropriate) and services and following guidelines (Keeping Children safe in Education 2024).